giovannistanco/testbed_setup/contiki_linking.md

 We get the error `Python 3.7 not found`.
 So we run `pipenv install --python /usr/bin`.
 The warning we have is `Your Pipfile requires python_version 3.7, but you are using 3.9.2.` It creates a virtualenv for this project using `/usr/bin/python3 (3.9.2)`.\
 To activate this project's virtualenv, we run `pipenv shell`.
 The virtual environment is created. \
 \
 The command to run is the following.
+Setup does the compiling.
 ```
 ./tools/setup.py -h
 python - m tools.setup